 Rather than having meat as the center of your meals, you add more plants to your plate.
-Also, instead of animal protein, you gradually add more plant-based or vegan protein sources.
+Also, you gradually add more plant-based or vegan protein sources instead of animal protein.

 If you’re purchasing products of animal origin, you should pay attention to those certified organic.
 This ensures that the production processes and supply chains are sustainable.
 For instance, certified organic poultry comes from farms that don’t use synthetic fertilizers or chemical pesticides.
 These livestock rearers also only feed the animals with organic food.

 Another tip is to purchase only grass-fed beef.
 This refers to beef from livestock-fed grass, unlike conventional grain-feeding.

 Grass-fed livestock is known to be better for health and the environment.
 The meats produced are leaner and have greater levels of good fat.
-In cultures where the people primarily consume beef, a switch to meat from grass-fed animals is said to contribute to dietary intakes of healthier essential fats6 compared to grain-fed.
+In cultures where people primarily consume beef, a switch to meat from grass-fed animals is said to contribute to dietary intakes of healthier essential fats6 compared to grain-fed.
 However, this should still be consumed in moderate portions.

 Reducing your meat consumption is an excellent way to shift the global demand for animal-based foods.
 What you eat has a significant impact on your environmental footprint and also your well-being.

 By reducing your animal food consumption, you’re taking a stance to mitigate the problems caused by beef production.
 Whether you’re adding more vegetables to your diet, adopting beans as protein, or even trying beef alternatives, your action matters.

 Instead of embarking on this journey alone, try out the tips with a friend.
-This way, you can explore new food recipes in a fun and creative way with someone.
+This way, you can explore new food recipes fun and creatively with someone.
 Also, you’ll be encouraging someone to help the environment.